chandlerfarmer/ASE-230-001/README.md

-# This branch stores assignment #2.
+# This branch stores the FINAL PROEJCT.
-# Assignments are stored in different branches.
+# I worked with James Palovich & Kaleb Alstott.